• Skip to primary navigation

 Contrary to what you might imply from the name, there are no rabbits in a bunny chow.
 The name actually originated from the Durban Indian population, known as ‘Banya’.
 Chow is of course just another name for food.
 So Banya Chow became Bunny Chow.

 The Indian population of Durban were mainly farm workers working in the sugarcane fields.
-As there were no shops near to the sugarcane fields, they had to take their lunch with them to work.
+As there were no shops near the sugarcane fields, they had to take their lunch with them to work.
 So the dish itself probably evolved out of the necessity to carry a sloppy curry to work for lunch, without a container.
 A hollowed-out loaf of bread served the purpose very well.

 Bunny Chow has now become a favourite South African street food available at most corner cafes.
 In addition to beef, this curry can also be made with lamb, chicken, or even goat.